Descriptions Archive

 The line in the online application asks for a Letter of Acceptance.
 But continuing Carleton students should actually provide documents that update their registration status and expected program completion date; and also show that they are making progress towards program completion.

-These documents are produced by the Registrar’s Office, the FGPA and Carleton Co-operative Education (for co-op students).
+These documents are produced by the Registrar’s Office, the Office of Graduate Studies and Carleton Co-operative Education (for co-op students).

-Consult the ISSO’s Study Permit Renewal Guide for details.
+Consult the GO-ISSO’s Study Permit Renewal Guide for details.
+It is found on our Online Learning Resources page.

 .